benphelps/homepage-docs/src/pages/en/configs/settings.md

 <img width="1000" alt="quicklaunch" src="https://user-images.githubusercontent.com/4887959/216880811-90ff72cb-2990-4475-889b-7c3a31e6beef.png">

-There are currently two settings for the Quick Launch feature:
+There are a few optional settings for the Quick Launch feature:

 - `searchDescriptions`: which lets you control whether item descriptions are included in searches.
 This is off by default.
 When enabled, results that match the item name will be placed above those that only match the description.
 - `hideInternetSearch`: disable automatically including the currently-selected web search (e.g. from the widget) as a Quick Launch option.
 This is false by default, enabling the feature.